mesosphere/csilvm/README.md

 * @gpaul
 * @jdef
-* @jieyi
+* @jieyu

 # License

-This project is licensed under the Apache 2.0 License - see the LICENSE fail for details.
+This project is licensed under the Apache 2.0 License - see the LICENSE file for details.